Robin Hood (DC Comics)

-Robin Hood is a fictional character, a comic book outlaw published by DC Comics.
-Robin Hood debuted in New Adventure Comics vol. 1 #23 (January 1938), and was created by Sven Elven.
-The character is based on the legendary archer Robin Hood whose earliest recorded literary appearance was in William Langland's 14th century narrative poem, Piers Plowman.
-The character of Robin Hood was made popular by Howard Pyle's 19th century novel The Merry Adventures of Robin Hood.
+Robin Hood is a fictional character appearing in media published by DC Comics, based on the legendary character of the same name.
+The character debuted in New Adventure Comics vol. 1 #23 (January 1938), and was created by Sven Elven.

 Publication history

 The DC Comics version of Robin Hood first appeared in New Adventure Comics vol. 1, #23 (January 1938).
 Robin Hood's debut in January 1938 was one of the earliest appearances of a recurring character in a DC Comics title, and predates Superman's debut in June 1938.

 The character then shows up in Robin Hood Tales #1 (February 1956) published by Quality Comics; the series was later bought and published by National Periodical Publications (later known as DC Comics) starting with Robin Hood Tales #7 (February 1957).

 Fictional character biography

 The mainstream DC Comics version of Robin Hood is Robert Fitzooth, the 12th century Earl of Huntingdon.
 Fitzooth a veteran soldier, discovers the ruins of his family castle upon returning from the Crusades.
 He later learns that Prince John has usurped the throne of his brother, Richard the Lionheart, Prince John razed the elder Earl of Huntingdon's castle and confiscated his lands because he supported King Richard.
 A suspicious Richard had sent Fitzooth back to England ahead of his return from the Crusades.
 Robert Fitzooth was given Richard's royal ring, and empowered to act on his behalf.
 Fitzooth loses the ring to Prince John's machinations and uses his military training to found a rebel movement based in Sherwood Forest, to oppose Prince John's rule and retrieve the royal seal.
 He takes his namesake "Robin" from a small bird, a robin he sees bravely opposing a falcon.
 The surname "Hood" from a green hood was given to him by the Countess Marian, otherwise known as Lady Marian or Maid Marian.